syphersec/ps1encode-old/README.md

 05/08/2013

-Use to generate and encode a powershell based metasploit payloads.
+Use to generate and encode powershell based metasploit payloads.

     Available output types: